simsip-admin/InApp/index.md

 * A web service call to your server
 * Or a combination of any of the above

 The View Model constructor finishes by defining three simple commands to expose Querying, Purchasing and Restoring from your IAP service.
-Here is the QueryCommand:
+Here is the QueryInventory command:

 ```

 QueryCommand = new Command<InAppProduct>(
     execute: (product) =>
     {
-        _inAppService.QueryInventory();
+        TheInAppService.QueryInventory();
     });

 ```